Skip to Main Content

 That operating context produces a different kind of restaurant than the ones that populate our full London restaurants guide.
 The comparison set for a Wellington Road South address is not The Fat Duck in Bray, L'Enclume in Cartmel, or Moor Hall in Aughton.
 It is not even the mid-market neighbourhood restaurants that receive coverage in Time Out or the Evening Standard.
 It is the parallel economy of outer London: businesses that measure success in years of operation and a full room on a Friday night rather than in column inches.

-Travellers staying near Heathrow who want to eat well and locally have more options in this corridor than the standard airport-hotel dining circuit suggests.
+Travellers staying near Heathrow who want to eat locally have more options in this corridor than the standard airport-hotel dining circuit suggests.
 The outer boroughs around TW4 contain some of the most geographically specific cooking in Greater London, precisely because the restaurants here are not calibrated to a generalised tourist appetite.
-For more context on how to approach the city's broader hotel and dining options, our full London hotels guide, our full London bars guide, and our full London experiences guide cover the wider spectrum.
+For more context on the city's broader dining options, the London guides cover the wider spectrum.

 Neighbourhood Context and What It Signals